Studies show that 60-80% of pets over the age of 3 have periodontal disease and need dental care. Is yours one of them?

 - Heat support

-- A complimentary nail trim is also included
+- A complimentary nail trim

 - Surgical antibiotic injection